catafest/colab_google/README.md

   catafest_058.ipynb - YOLOv9 with GELAN-C model on colab notebook.

-  catafest_059.ipynb - using Tacotron 2 and WaveGlow model with the basic example, the second part is not finised - mayba a bug.
+  catafest_059.ipynb - using Tacotron 2 and WaveGlow model with the basic example, FIXED : use NVIDIA models and works.

   catafest_060.ipynb - get data from NASA satellite named MERRA2, see https://gmao.gsfc.nasa.gov/reanalysis/MERRA-2.